What has changed?

 - entrepreneurs who want to protect their innovation with a patent

-This change will be effective on 1 June 2023.
+This change has come into effect on 1 June 2023.